 The William Harvey Heart Centre was opened in 2011 by Sir William Castell LVO and is dedicated to tackling the growing burden of heart disease and stroke worldwide.
-The Centre is based at Queen Mary’s Charterhouse Square campus and represents a significant £25m investment that will provide a flow of innovative new therapies from the laboratory to the patients suffering from heart disease across north-east London and beyond.
+The Centre is based at Queen Mary’s Charterhouse Square campus and represents a significant £25m investment that provides a flow of innovative new therapies from the laboratory to the patients suffering from heart disease across north-east London and beyond.

-The project was made possible by the incredible generosity and support of the late Clive Priestley CB and the Trustees of the Medical College of St Bartholomew’s Hospital Trust who worked very closely with Professor Mark Caulfield to bring the Centre to life.
+The project was made possible by the incredible generosity and support of the late Clive Priestley CB and the Trustees of the Medical College of St Bartholomew’s Hospital Trust who worked very closely with Professor Sir Mark Caulfield to bring the Centre to life.

-A major attribute of the Heart Centre is the integration of laboratory work with patient engagement alongside a state of the art Clinical Trials Unit, which can run clinical studies in multiple therapeutic areas specialising in but not limited to cardiovascular, respiratory, endocrinology and rheumatology diseases.
+A major attribute of the Heart Centre is the integration of laboratory work with patient engagement alongside a state of the art Clinical Trials Unit, which can run clinical studies in multiple therapeutic areas specialising in, but not limited to, cardiovascular, respiratory, endocrinology and rheumatology diseases.